 The Ideal Scenario

 Generally what should happen is, if a customer comes to your site, selects a downloadable product, and purchases it, the email that goes to the client from WooCommerce, should contain the link to download the purchased product.
-Not only this, after being redirected to your site upon making successful payment, the download link should be shown to user on the website, so that the user can directly download the product.
+Not only this, after being redirected to your site upon making a successful payment, the download link should be shown to a user on the website, so that the user can directly download the product.